What is an MDS Nurse?

 Career Outlook for MDS Nurses

 The career outlook for MDS nurses is very good.
-The BLS reports that the job outlook for nursing of all specialties is expected to grow about 6% between 2022 and 2032, which is about as fast as average professions.
+The BLS reports that the job outlook for nursing of all specialties is expected to grow by about 6% between 2022 and 2032, which is about as fast as the average profession.

-However, the BLS also reports that medical and health services manager positions, including CMS nurses, are expected to grow by 28% from 2022-2032, which is much faster than average careers.
+However, the BLS also reports that medical and health services manager positions, including CMS nurses, are expected to grow by 28% from 2022 to 2032, which is much faster than the average career growth.

 MDS nurses are essential to ensure that facilities get proper reimbursement for treatments and that appropriate care is provided to patients at facilities.
 MDS nurse careers have continued to evolve in post-acute care since the 2019 launch of the Patient-Driven Payment Model (PDPM).